 Consider using your Avios on other airlines or routes

 On busy routes you will need to be creative and look at other routing options rather than flying direct.
 This map on oneworld is a useful tool to find nearby airports that perhaps a oneworld partner flies to, if not BA.
 I often use miles to go to Las Vegas but fly to Los Angeles, San Francisco or even Houston.
-I then buy a cash ticket to get me to Las Vegas.
+I then buy a cheap cash ticket to get me to Las Vegas.
 Yes, it costs a bit more but still a lot less than paying for a business class flight.
 If you book your connection on AA then at least you earn miles and tier points!
 Don’t forget to look at nearby countries too.
 It can be a pain with immigration, but sometimes it’s the only way to get a redemption.
 Why not make it part of your trip?
-China is usually a good one to look at, for Asian destinations.
+China is usually a good one to look at for Asian destinations.

 Unless you need to use a voucher, BA may not be the best use of your Avios.
-Although other airlines can be more expensive as they are charged at peak prices, often the taxes are much less such as with Air Belin and Aer Lingus.
+Although other airlines can be more expensive as they are charged at peak prices, often the taxes are much less such as with Aer Lingus.
 In other cases, the product may be superior such as Qatar.
 On Iberia they may cost less Avios as the off peak dates are different to BA.
-It also means that there may be much more availability, if you think outside the box.
+It also means that there may be more availability, if you think outside the box.
 I talked about how to redeem on other airlines in this article.

 If you can’t find a return flight for a destination consider an ‘open-jaw flight’.
 This is when you fly to one airport and return from a different one.

 Tips for using BA Amex companion and Lloyds Vouchers